nxrighthere/ValveSockets-CSharp/README.md

 #### Socket callbacks
 Provides per socket events.

-`StatusCallback(ref StatusInfo info, IntPtr context)` notifies when dispatch mechanism on the listen socket returns a connection state.
+`StatusCallback(ref StatusInfo info)` notifies when dispatch mechanism on the listen socket returns a connection state.
 A reference to the delegate should be preserved from being garbage collected.

 #### Library callbacks
 Provides per application events.